Skip to content

 Lead: Hull York Medical School (University of Hull)

-We will then build a Yorkshire-Wide Outcomes Registry, to which sites can voluntarily submit their outcomes data to drive quality improvement in the delivery of palliative care across the region.
-This will involve working with sites to develop benchmarks and then provide feedback about how they are performing in relation to these.
+We have built a Yorkshire-Wide Outcomes Registry, to which sites can voluntarily submit their outcomes data to drive quality improvement in the delivery of palliative care across the region.

 View outputs